 I know that we can’t control what people write in their recommendations.
 I also know that when you get sent a recommendation the last thing you want to do is send it back and ask them to delete the buzzwords.
 What we can do however is ensure that we improve the quality of recommendations we provide for people and if you have asked for one, then you could give that person some guidelines.

 Ask them to think about the following:

-- What is your key strength (include example)
+- What is your key strength (include an example)

-- What did they enjoy about working with you the most (include example)
+- What did they enjoy about working with you the most (include an example)

-- What word would they use to describe you and why (include example)
+- What word would they use to describe you and why (include an example)

 I worked with a lady called Janette a few years ago, who hadn’t had a sick day in ten years.
 Her previous manager talked about her work ethic and included this example.
 We asked him to include that in his recommendation and the feedback she got from potential employers was amazing.
 This is the reason she was invited to an interview with a client of mine, but maybe that’s another blog post.

-Did you help with a cost saving project, due to your impressive negotiation skills?
-Or are you so skilled at dealing with conflict situations, that you were the person they sent in whenever their was a problem anywhere.
+Did you help with a cost-saving project, due to your impressive negotiation skills?
+Or are you so skilled at dealing with conflict situations, that you were the person they sent in whenever there was a problem anywhere?
 Were you so committed to the business that you even answered a work call on your wedding day?
 (I don’t think this is cool, but you can see what I’m trying to do here!)
 Don’t forget to do the same when writing recommendations for others that are truly going to benefit them in their job search.